ArturoDent/find-and-transform/README.md

 `preCommands` are run before any `find` or `replace` occurs.
 It can be a single string or an object or an array of strings/objects.
 The arguments `preCommands` and `postCommands` can appear anywhere in the arguments.
 All the arguments can be in any order.

 `postCommands` are run after the find and replace has occurred.
-And will only run **if** there has been a successful find match.
-So if there is no find match, no `postCommand` will run.
+And will only run **if** there has been a successful find match or there is a `run` argument.
+So if there is no find match and no `run` argument, no `postCommand` will run.

 Use the commands from vscode's Keyboard Shortcuts context menu and `Copy Command ID` - the same command ID's you would use in a keybinding.
 And the same for the `args` of each of those commands - see the `type` example above.